wheaten/mpd_oled_dev/doc/X86-install_volumio3_source.md

 SSD1306,128X64,I2C

 ## To do:
-* Make screen size dynamic, currently only supporting 128x64
+* Make screen size dynamic, currently only supporting 128x64 for full CAVA
 * Currently a running PoC, to switch the layout (Normal/Full CAVA) with a switch via GPIO0